 You should be willing to advertise your services

-An online educator needs to be willing to advertise their services if they want to grow their audience, meaning you should be active on social media or have a blog that can tie in with your courses.
+An online educator needs to be willing to advertise their services if they want to grow their audience, meaning you should be active on social media or have a

 You should be willing to use different technologies